GiovanH/fansim-engine/README.md

-# pesterquest-modsuite v0.7.0
+# Pesterquest Modsuite (PQMS)

-Tools for modifying and extending pesterquest, and adding your own routes WIP tools for adding your own routes to pesterquest without breaking the base game or needing a standalone engine!
+Tools for modifying and extending pesterquest, and adding your own routes.
+WIP tools for adding your own routes to pesterquest without breaking the base game or needing a standalone engine!

 Design goals: